 Magnetic resonance imaging, or MRI, is a non-invasive study using strong magnetic and radio waves (no radiation) to provide clear and detailed diagnostic images of internal body organs and tissues.
-MRI allows for evaluation of some body structures that may not be as visible with other diagnostic imaging methods.
-Our Avon, Enfield and Glastonbury MRI services are commonly ordered for:
+MRI allows for the evaluation of some body structures that may not be as visible with other diagnostic imaging methods.
+Our Avon, Bloomfield, Enfield and Glastonbury MRI services are commonly ordered for:

 - Sports related injuries, especially of the knee, shoulder, ankle, hip or elbow

 - Highly accurate evaluation of soft tissue structures (tendons and ligaments)

 - Spinal problems, including disc herniation, spinal stenosis and spinal tumors

 - Non-invasive study of the heart, aorta, coronary arteries and blood vessels

 - Identifying the size and thickness of the chambers of the heart and determining the extent of damage caused by a heart attack or heart disease

 - Highly detailed examination of the organs of the chest and abdomen (liver, lungs, kidney and other abdominal organs) for tumors and functional disorders